MetaEvo/Diverse-BBO/README.md

 # Diverse-BBO
 The code and technical details of our method "Latent Space Reverse Engineering" (LSRE) for generating better MetaBBO training problem set (Diverse-BBO).
-For the 256 problem instances in Diverse-BBO, we provide their mathematical formulations in [thid pdf file](https://github.com/MetaEvo/Diverse-BBO/blob/main/all_256_programs_expr.pdf).
+For the 256 problem instances in Diverse-BBO, we provide their mathematical formulations in [this pdf file](https://github.com/MetaEvo/Diverse-BBO/blob/main/all_256_programs_expr.pdf).

 ## Requirements
 You can install all of dependencies of LSRE via the command below.